G-Research/siembol/docs/siembol_ui/siembol_ui.md

 <img src="screenshots/config_manager.png" alt="drawing"/>

 The table of configs is separated into the store (left) and release (right).
-To release a new config/upgrade a config it first needs to be edited in the store, then it can be added to release and peer reviewed through git PRs.
+To release an unreleased config or upgrade a config it first needs to be edited in the store, then it can be added to release and peer reviewed through git PRs.

 Every config in the table is in the store, to see its status in release there is the `Release Actions` column.
 There are three possible states:
 - up-to-date: store and release have the same version